chainguard-dev/cs-workshop/stigs/stig-github-action-example/README.md

 ## Overview
 This example shows how to perform a STIG scan of a Chainguard image.
 This is based on the publicly available documentation that can be found [here](https://edu.chainguard.dev/chainguard/chainguard-images/features/image-stigs/).

+This documents how to setup the GitHub action, a working version of the GitHub action can be found [here](https://github.com/jasonbishay/cg-stig-scan/actions/workflows/oscap.yaml)

 **Note:** Only FIPS images will pass the STIG scan.

 This action performs the following steps: